nrwl/workshop-nx-labs/rxjs/lab-1.md

 If you already have one(s) running and you need to restart, you can stop the run with `ctrl+c`.

+#### Restarting the App Server

->  Note: sometimes a change to TypeScript interfaces <u>will not get picked up</u> by the watch.
+Sometimes a change to TypeScript interfaces <u>will not get picked up</u> by the watch.
 In such cases, you may need to stop/restart these... if you feel your code is correct but you are getting an error.

 <br/>